M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.7 Revision 10 active-X
+Version 9.7 Revision 11 active-X

+some bug removed

 The final 9.7 version
 when fist time run the interpreter do this in M2000 console: